openhealthcare/opal/doc/docs/reference/patient_list.md

 Predicate function to determine whether this list is meaningfully visible to this user.

 ## Built-in PatientList Templates

+Opal includes three patient lists out of the box: `spreadsheet_list.html`, `card_list.html`, and `table_list.html`.

+All these patient list layout templates use Django `{% extends %}` syntax to extend their `base` templates respectively.
+Each of these `base` templates contains Django `{% block %}`s, so you can override selected parts of the base template by creating a new file in `patient_lists/layouts/` called, for example `spreadsheet_list.html`, and redefining the content of those blocks.

-### 'Spreadsheet' PatientList Template
+### 'Spreadsheet' PatientList layout

-This is the default template, which gives you a 'spreadsheet'-like view of the patient list, with the standard Opal sidebar, containing the default demographic info, tags and action tools.
+This is the default template, which gives you a 'spreadsheet'-like view of the patient list, with a sidebar containing default demographic info, tags and action tools.

 ![patientlist-spreadsheet-template](../img/patientlist-spreadsheet-template.png)

-### 'Card' PatientList Template
+### 'Card' PatientList layout

 This will display the patient list as a series of 'cards', more analogous to a Twitter stream than the spreadsheet-like appearance of the default list.

 ![patientlist-card-template](../img/patientlist-card-template.png)

 To use this layout, change your PatientList `template_name` to "patient_lists/layouts/card_list.html".

-### 'Table' PatientList Template
+### 'Table' PatientList Layout

-This will display the patient list as a wide 'table', similar to the spreadsheet-like appearance of the default list, but without the sidebar.
+This will display the patient list as a wide 'table', similar to the spreadsheet-like appearance of the default list, but without the sidebar and without the ability to edit individual items from this view.
+This view is commonly used when the user action is to click through to a patient detail view, or to provide action buttons in a column.

 ![patientlist-table-template](../img/patientlist-table-template.png)